The project can be loaded through a composer

-generated auto-loader.
+generated autoloader.

 Alternatively, the entire project can be loaded through a utility file.
 Just include it somewhere to start using it: